MelvinKhakabo/Arewa-DS_Python_Exercises/README.md

 Mode 4 contains Strings.
 A string is a text in python and is usually enclosed using double or single quotation marks.

 Module 5
+Module 5 contains Lists, Tuples, and Sets in Python.

 Module 6